AmineDjeghri/awesome-os-setup/README.md

 # BetterWindowsUX
-Some windows tips to improve your UX experience when using windows
+Some windows tips to improve your User experience when using windows
+- A guide to help you set up a windows environement to maximum your productivity
+- Spend some hours setting this up (a full guide to configure many things including, linux commands in windows no need for dualboot anymore, SSH, SFTP with interface to reach a maximum level of productivity)

 ### 1- Windows config
 #### 1.1- Get a free windows 10 and others softwares if you are a student with Azure